 It is recommended that children have at least one eye exam:

 - Before the age of one

 - Between the ages of two to five

 Generally, children’s eye exams are covered by the Medical Services Plan (MSP).
 More information about coverage can be found here.

 Two Common Eye Conditions In Children

-The term “lazy-eye” is often confused with “crossed eyes.”
-Optometrists refer to”crossed eyes” as strabismus.
+The term “lazy eye” is often confused with “cross-eyed”.
+Optometrists refer to”cross-eyed” as strabismus.
 It occurs when one or both eyes are misaligned, and not focused on the same object at the same time.
 Your infant’s eyes may appear misaligned for the first six months, but this is usually normal.
 They can continue to remain crossed after.
 An evaluation can help determine if it is due to strabismus.
 If regular eye exams are missed, the misaligned eye may not develop as strongly as the other eye.
 This condition can be treated through the use of glasses, patching, prism, vision therapy and possibly surgery.

 It is important to protect your child’s vision.
 Routine eye health evaluations by your family eye doctor are the best way to detect any complications.